pink-junkjard/hyperfiddle/README.md

 How high can we abstract?
 We aren't sure yet.
 It will scale until Datomic's app-as-a-value abstraction breaks down, at which point programmers will manually optimize their Datomic services.
 Datomic Peer vs Client vs Cloud makes a difference here as they all have different stories for code/data locality.

-We think it will scale a lot farther than imperative systems.
+Hyperfiddle's abstraction has scaled quite far already, see Hyperfiddle-in-Hyperfiddle.
+We think there is much more room to go.
+Imagine a world of composable applications.